igotQweston/fluidity/README.md

 ```

 It will be deployed on port 8080. (`http:\\localhost:8080`)
+You can also get the image from the packages tab

 ## Advanced: Changing the code
 Since this project is programmed with React and TypeScript, you will first need to set it up: